mattiasvillani/BayesLearnCourse/README.md

 The course will use the following book as the main course literature:

 * Gelman, Carlin, Stern, Dunson, Vehtari, Rubin (2014).
 Bayesian Data Analysis.
 Chapman & Hall/CRC: Boca Raton, Florida.
 3rd edition.
+Here is the [book webpage](http://www.stat.columbia.edu/~gelman/book/) and PDF.
 * Some chapters from a book that I am writing for a courses of this kind.
 [Here](https://github.com/mattiasvillani/BayesLearnCourse/raw/master/BayesBook/BayesBook.pdf) is a rough version of the first chapters.
 * Additional course material linked from this page, such as articles and tutorial.